Balsas, Maranhão, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Ensure that you find the necessary kind.
-Many adapters currently sold are simply plugs and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and N. Be sure to choose the right kind.
+Most adapters for sale now are simply plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most countries.

 What to wear/what to pack: